godotengine/godot-website/collections/_article/rendering-priorities-january-2024.md

 **3. Shader compilation groups ([GH-79606](https://github.com/godotengine/godot/pull/79606)) (done)**

 We completed this and it was included in the 4.2 release!
-As a reminder, this optimization decreases shader compilation time for most 3D materials and should result in faster startup times an less stuttering in many games.
+As a reminder, this optimization decreases shader compilation time for most 3D materials and should result in faster startup times and less stuttering in many games.

 ### Stability